Human Capital Division

 - Organises employee training in Lithuania and abroad

-Renata Radavičienė, Acting Head of the Personnel Division
+Lina Jurjonė, Head of the Human Capital Division

 Our major functions include sourcing and selection of staff, employee transfers and dismissals.
 Under an agreement between the employer and the labour council, we firstly take up internal recruitment procedures, sourcing employees within the organisation.
 It is often a direct way of moving up the internal career ladder.
 We usually resort to external recruitment strategies when internal ones are unsuccessful.

-We organise and coordinate annual employee performance assessments within units, analyse their results, spot top employees and bring forward proposals to their superiors for further motivation and career management.
+We organise and coordinate annual employee performance assessments, analyse their results, spot top employees and bring forward proposals to their superiors for further motivation and career management.
 Assessment results are key in determining talent and management alternate groups.

-Much attention at our organisation is devoted to employee training so that they could constantly broaden their professional knowledge, uptake innovations, and adopt good practices from the market and other central banks.
+Much attention at our organisation is devoted to employee training so that they could constantly broaden their professional knowledge, easily uptake innovation, and adopt good practices from the market and other central banks.
 Together with other units, we organise employee trainings in both Lithuania and abroad.

-As an organisation, the Bank of Lithuania is notable for its staff – people with unique competences.
-As lecturers in higher education schools, they share their knowledge with students and interns who are always welcome at our Bank.
+Members of the Bank of Lithuania staff are people with unique competences.
+As lecturers in higher education schools, they share their knowledge with students and interns who are always welcome at our bank.